Furglitch/docker-stack/README.md

 ## Installation

-This repo intends for repo and media files to be stored on `/mnt/hoard`, while configuration files are copied to and maintained at `/docker` (which is created by the script).
+This repo intends for repo and media files to be stored on `/mnt/hoard`, while configuration files are copied to and maintained at `/home/user/` (which is created by the script).
+It also intends for the main user to be named `user`.
+These paths and parameters can be changed by editing `start.sh` and `docker-compose/.env`

 1. Clone the repository into /mnt/hoard:
 	 ```bash